ariangibson/universal-proxy/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Add your module or improvements
-4. Test thoroughly
+4. Test thoroughly with all endpoints
 5. Submit a pull request

 The modular architecture makes it easy to contribute new service integrations!
+When adding AI modules, follow OpenAI-style conventions for consistency.